-A number of benefits are available from participating in psychotherapy.
+Psychotherapy has many benefits.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
-Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
+Many people also find counselors to be a tremendous asset in managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 What is therapy like?

 Every therapy session is unique and caters to each individual and their specific goals.
 It is standard for therapists to discuss the primary issues and concerns in your life during therapy sessions.
 It is common to schedule a series of weekly sessions, where each session lasts around an hour.
 Therapy can be short-term, focusing on a specific issue, or longer-term, addressing more complex issues or ongoing personal growth.
 There may be times when you are asked to take certain actions outside of the therapy sessions, such as reading a relevant book or keeping records to track certain behaviors.
 It is important to process what has been discussed and integrate it into your life between sessions.
 For therapy to be most effective you must be an active participant, both during and between the sessions.
 People seeking therapy are willing to take responsibility for their actions, work towards self-change and create greater awareness in their lives.
 Here are some things you can expect out of therapy:

 - Perspectives to illuminate persistent patterns and negative feelings

 - Effective and proven techniques along with practical guidance

 What is Dialectical Behavior Therapy and how is it different from other treatments?